Draegerwerk/sdc11073/CONTRIBUTING.md

 6. **Review and Adjust**:
     - After submitting, at least one of our maintainers has to review your pull request.
 Be open to feedback also from other contributors and ready to make adjustments as needed.
     - If requested, make further commits to your branch to address feedback.
-These will automatically be added to your pull request.

 7. **Acceptance and Merge**:
     - Once your pull request is approved by a project maintainer and all CI checks pass, it will be merged.